 How to Get the Look

-Sinatra’s black suit, white shirt, and tie are a classic look copied in countless additional heist films, including The Getaway in 1972, Reservoir Dogs in 1992, and Heat in 1995.
-Sinatra just puts his own spin on it with a black overcheck, patterned ties, collar pin, and a pocketsquare.
+Sinatra’s dark-as-night suit, white shirt, and tie are a classic look copied in countless additional heist films, including The Getaway in 1972, Reservoir Dogs in 1992, and Heat in 1995.
+Sinatra just puts his own spin on it with a black overcheck, patterned ties, collar pin, and a pocket square.

-- Black overcheck Sy Devore-tailored suit, consisting of:
+- Charcoal (with black overcheck) Sy Devore-tailored suit, consisting of:

 - Single-breasted 3-button jacket with notch lapels, welted breast pocket, jetted hip pockets, 3-button cuffs, and ventless back

 - White dress shirt with tab collar and double/French cuffs

 - Black textured silk tie

 - …or a narrow white-and-black mini-checked silk tie